-Jim is a Director at Coats Rose, and leads a team of litigators in the toxic tort and environmental practice group.
+Jim is a Director at Coats Rose where he leads a team of litigators in the toxic tort and environmental practice group.
 His practice is focused on toxic tort and environmental litigation, representing major manufacturers in various types of toxic tort litigation in Texas and across the country.
 He currently serves as the National Counsel for a chemical products manufacturer in benzene litigation; regional counsel for a major manufacturer in asbestos litigation; and as Texas counsel for several another clients in silica litigation.
 He also has significant experience in personal injury suits involving welding rods, mercury, isocyanates, trichlorethylene, coke, oil field fluids, mold, manganese, arsine gas, and hydrogen sulfide.
 He also represents clients in Superfund (CERCLA) litigation and environmental property damage claims including litigation involving perchlorethylene (dry-cleaning fluids) and the Brio toxic waste site in Harris County, Texas.

 During his career, Jim has tried several toxic tort cases to a verdict including: an asbestos suit with a living mesothelioma plaintiff (2000), a benzene suit involving cancer claims (2004), and a traumatic brain injury suit (1995).